Should You Delete Diesel Exhaust Fluid (DEF)?

 FAQs

-Q3: What are the benefits of deleting DEF?
+Q3: What are the risks of operating without DEF?

 A6: While some states have less stringent emissions laws, all states in the U.S. are subject to federal EPA regulations.
-Deleting the DEF system can be illegal anywhere that has emissions testing or strict environmental rules.
+Deleting the DEF system can be illegal in areas with emissions testing or strict environmental rules.

 Q7: How does deleting DEF affect truck emissions?